MicroFocus/fortify-issue-manager/README.md

 - `TRACKER_WORKSPACE_ID`
   This property configures the octane workspace id.

-- `TRACKER_API_URL`
-    This property configures the issue tracker url

 #### Logging
 Set the `FORTIFY_ISSUE_MANAGER_LOG_LEVEL` environment variable to configure the log level.
 Default is `INFO`.

-#### Note
-Fortify on Demand field filters are specified as follows:
-Field name and value should be separated by a colon (:).
-Multiple fields should be separated by a plus (+).
-Multiple fields are treated as an AND condition.
-Example, `fieldname1:value+fieldname2:value`
-Multiple values for a field should be separated by a pipe (|).
-Multiple values for a field are treated as an OR condition.
-Example, `fieldname1:value1|value2`

 ### fortify-issue-manager-cli-image
 This module builds a Docker image for the command-line interface, potentially allowing for simpler usage in some environments.